ShippingEasy/shipping_easy-php/README.md

 : Filters the results by the orders' last updated at timestamp and only returns results with a timestamp newer than or equal to the specified value.
 Defaults to 1 week ago if not specified.
 The maxiumum time this value can be set to is 3 months ago.

 **status**
 : Filters the results by the orders' ShippingEasy order status.
 Defaults to "shipped".
-Possible values are "shipped" and "ready_for_shipment".
+Possible values are "shipped" , "cleared", and "ready_for_shipment".
 It is possible to pass an array of statuses, e.g. ["shipping", "ready_for_shipment"].

 **page**
 : The page to return in the paginated result set.